Cruise Ship Accidents

 First, as soon as the accident occurs, you should file a written report with the security office of the cruise ship, keeping a copy for yourself.
 A member of the cruise staff may try to have you sign a waiver or other document to exempt them from responsibility, but it is imperative that you not sign anything.
 You should also take photographs of the scene of the accident, and write down the name and contact information of any eyewitnesses.

-If you or a loved one has been seriously injured in a cruise ship accident, please fill out the form on the left for a free case evaluation by a qualified cruise ship accident lawyer at Labovick Law Group.
+If you or a loved one has been seriously injured on a cruise ship, contact us right away to set up a free consultation with a qualified cruise ship accident lawyer at Labovick Law Group.
+Call us any time at 561-655-1777 or toll-free at 888-777-3884.
+Don't wait!

 Our West Palm Beach personal injury lawyer team, paralegals, and case managers represent cruise ship accident victims throughout Florida, including Palm Beach County, the Treasure Coast, Palm Beach Gardens, West Palm Beach, Jupiter, Boynton Beach, North Palm Beach, Stuart, Deerfield Beach, Port St. Lucie, Vero Beach, Lake Worth, Tequesta, Ft.
 Pierce, Lake Park, Riviera Beach, Boca Raton, Fort Lauderdale, Orlando, Tampa, Jacksonville, Miami, Pompano Beach, Hollywood, Coral Springs, Delray Beach, Greenacres and Wellington.